-We’ve looked back at the other signings the Red Devils have made from the Football League in the past decade.
+We’ve looked back at the previous signings the Red Devils have made from the Football League.

-Grant was United’s last signing from the Football League having joined from relegated Stoke City in the summer.
+Grant was United’s last signing from the Football League having joined from newly-relegated Stoke City in the summer of 2018.

 Jose Mourinho swooped for the 35-year-old goalkeeper as cover for David De Gea and Sergio Romero, allowing youngster Joel Pereira to leave on loan

 “We did Lee Grant because we have a fantastic young goalkeeper [Joel Pereira] who needs to play football,” Mourinho said.